hhofner/hhofner/README.md

       - css-only animations
     - node.js
 - graphql
+- open source

 Some day I want to become proficient in (coming soon!):
 1. systems programming with Rust
 2. iOS programming with Swift

+If you think I can help you with a project, please feel free to reach me at `hhofner@gmail.com`